Lee Min-hyuk (singer, born 1993): Arts and photography

 In 2016, Minhyuk alongside Kihyun held a special exhibition "Moment in November" at the Space Art 1 in Jung-gu, Seoul from November 26 to 27.
 Under the theme of "moment", this exhibition consists of Kihyun's photos and Minhyuk's calligraphy and drawings.
-A space was also prepared for them to see the before and after Monsta X's debut photos, undisclosed polaroids, childhood photos, their cherished items, as well as events for fans, due to the warm response from domestic and foreign fans, and to repay the support they showed during the group's activities.
+A space was also prepared for them to see the before and after Monsta X's debut photos, undisclosed polaroids, childhood photos, their cherished items, as well as events for fans due to the warm response from domestic and foreign fans, and to repay the support they showed during the group's activities.

 In 2022, Minhyuk works for the album artwork of Monsta X's eleventh EP Shape of Love.
 He showed his affection for fans, by putting the words written by the fan cafe on the canvas, photos of the concert hall, and the memories of Monbebe in one place, as well as mobilizing a photo book.

 In 2023, Minhyuk held a collaborative exhibition with the street artist Doezny and the PepsiCo's carbonated soft drink brand Mountain Dew.
 Through this collaboration, the two artists recreated Mountain Dew into various graphic works such as posters, paintings, and digital art containing K-pop and street culture, which will be released as new content in the future in connection with the "2023 Mountain Dew Music Project".

+In 2024, he hosted an art talk show at the 2024 France K-Expo in Paris, a joint event organized by the Ministry of Culture, Sports and Tourism and Korea Creative Content Agency to promote the South Korean culture in Europe.

+In 2025, Minhyuk participated as an audio guide in the "Moment That Stays, Heart That Flows" exhibition for modern and contemporary Korean art, held at the Suwon Museum of Art, in commemoration of its 10th anniversary.